Ivor Broadis: International career

-Broadis earned fourteen caps for the England national football team, scoring eight goals.
+Broadis earned fourteen caps for the England national team, scoring eight goals.
 In both Broadis' England games at Hampden Park he played in front of crowds over 130,000.
 In his three games against Scotland (twice against future Queen of the South team-mate George Farm), Broadis was unbeaten (two wins, one draw).
 Broadis scored three goals against Scotland, all with Farm in goal for the Scots.
 On a tour of South America, Argentina v England was abandoned at 0–0 after 22 minutes due to a rain storm.

 In a game of eight goals in Budapest on 23 May 1954, Broadis was the only England player able to score.
 In reply, the speed, skill and movement of the Hungary 'Golden Team' featuring Ferenc Puskás, Sándor Kocsis, Zoltán Czibor, Nándor Hidegkuti and József Bozsik scored seven.
 After the game, bewildered England centre half Syd Owen said, "It was like playing people from outer space".
 Tom Finney commented of Broadis, "I remember when he had taken his boots off after the Budapest match, he warned everyone, "Don't touch them unless you're wearing gloves, they're red hot".
 Broadis added, "It's the first time I've ever come off the pitch with a sunburned tongue!"
 This is still England's record defeat.
 Broadis had not played when Hungary won 6–3 at Wembley the previous November.

 Broadis played at the 1954 FIFA World Cup.
 Playing in all three England games, Broadis scored two goals, both against Belgium.
 Broadis was thus the first Englishman to score twice in a game in the World Cup finals, 30 minutes ahead of Nat Lofthouse who also scored two in the same 4–4 draw.
 Broadis was thus also part of the first England team to play in the World Cup quarter finals.